andriiafanasiev/OctopusTranslate/README.md

 - Translate text from one language to another
 - Supports multiple languages (English, Ukrainian, Spanish, French, German, etc.)
 - Automatic language detection option available
+- **Copy Translation**: Easily copy the translated text to your clipboard
+- **Language Detection**: Automatically detects the language of the input text when using the "Detect language" option

 ## Technologies Used

 - **React**: Frontend framework for building the user interface.
 - **DeepL API**: External service for text translation.
+- **Tailwind CSS**: Utility-first CSS framework for styling the application.

 ## Prerequisites